bedapub/besca/README.md

 pip install rpy2 anndata2ri
 Rscript Rlibs.R your_R_library_path
  ```
-In the standard workflow notebook, all of these methods are controlled through the `rlib_loc` option but it is of course possible to manually switch between them and the standard workflow.
+In the standard workflow notebook, all of these methods are controlled through the `r_methods` option but it is of course possible to manually switch between them and the standard workflow.
+Please also specify the location of your R library with the `rlib_loc` option of the notebook.

 ## Running besca on a HPC with a SLURM worklod manager